18F/technology-budgeting/handbook.md

 #### Checklist

 - [ ] The agency will rely on the U.S. Digital Service’s [Digital Services Playbook](https://playbook.cio.gov/)
-- [ ] If building a website, the agency will direct the vendor to use the [S. Web Design System](https://designsystem.digital.gov/)
+- [ ] If building a website, the agency will direct the vendor to use the [United States Web Design System (USWDS)](https://designsystem.digital.gov/)
 - [ ] The agency will adhere to the Defense Innovation Board’s "[Ten Commandments of Software](https://media.defense.gov/2018/Apr/22/2001906836/-1/-1/0/DEFENSEINNOVATIONBOARD_TEN_COMMANDMENTS_OF_SOFTWARE_2018.04.20.PDF)"
 - [ ] The agency has read this handbook
 - [ ] The rules and questions found in the Defense Innovation Board’s "[Detecting Agile BS](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF)" guide have been applied to and asked of the agency, and their answers are satisfactory